-Call your treatment machine desk phone number.
-Speak with a therapist.
+Call your treatment machine phone number to speak with a therapist.
 Try not to miss any of your treatments.
-You need to make up for a missed day.
+You will need to make up for a missed day.
 Another day would be added on to your treatment schedule.

 How can I contact my doctor before I start treatment or in-between treatments?

 To speak to your doctor or nurse, call us at (608) 263-8500.